Skip to content

 • Lost-key recovery is an operator procedure, not a hub guess.
 The hub can report missing trust material but should not mint replacement identity.

-Trust bundles should live beside existing local configuration, with owner-only file permissions and clear export/import commands before any multi-host feature ships.
+Trust bundles should live beside existing local configuration, with owner-only file permissions and clear export/import commands before command-line multi-host workflows ship.
+Embedded deployments can construct the runtime trust bundle directly from their local configuration.

 Mutual TLS for trusted peers